andy-esch/orienteering/_posts/2015-04-22-comp-ops-for-torque.md

 # Comp-opping

-There are [33 compositing operations](https://www.mapbox.com/tilemill/docs/guides/comp-op/) available through CartoCSS/Mapnik.
+There are [33 compositing operations](https://www.mapbox.com/tilemill/docs/guides/comp-op/) listed in the documentation for CartoCSS/Mapnik.
 The different blending modes are listed below with links to an appropriate description (such as Wikipedia).
+There's another undocumented one called `clear` that's not very interesting: it just clears all of the data from the screen.

 <table>
   <col />